makeruniverse/docs/docs/index.md

 ## Metrics

 The Maker Universe is a testing environment for new on-campus services and educational experiences.
-With our [metrics](./metrics/metrics.md) we want to openly share what success would like for us.
+With our [metrics](./metrics/metrics.md) we aim to openly share what success would like for us.

 ## Community

 This Github repository is a knowledge base for students - supported by students.
-We are looking forward to your contributions and welcom your pull requests.
+We are looking forward to your contributions in the form of pull requests.

 ???
 "More about our community"